Psychological resilience: Neurocognitive resilience

-Trauma is defined as an emotional response to distressing event, and PTSD is a mental disorder the develops after a person has experienced a dangerous event, for instance car accident or environmental disaster.
+Trauma is defined as an emotional response to distressing event, and PTSD is a mental disorder that develops after a person has experienced a dangerous event — for instance, a car accident or environmental disaster.
 The findings of a study conducted on a sample of 226 individuals who had experienced trauma indicate a positive association between resilience and enhanced nonverbal memory, as well as a measure of emotional learning.
 The findings of the study indicate that individuals who exhibited resilience demonstrated a lower incidence of depressed and post-traumatic stress disorder (PTSD) symptoms.
 Conversely, those who lacked resilience exhibited a higher likelihood of experiencing unemployment and having a history of suicide attempts.
 The research additionally revealed that the experience of severe childhood abuse or exposure to trauma was correlated with a lack of resilience.
 The results indicate that resilience could potentially serve as a substitute measure for emotional learning, a process that is frequently impaired in stress-related mental disorders.
 This finding has the potential to enhance our comprehension of resilience.